 INTERNATIONAL APPLICATION PROCESS

-In order to apply for a place at Bredon School, prospective pupils are asked to submit copies of their most recent school reports together with any specialist assessments, for example Educational Psychologist report, if appropriate.
+In order to apply for a place at Bredon School, prospective pupils are asked to submit copies of their most recent school reports together with any specialist assessments, for example an Educational Psychologist report, if appropriate.
 Reports are subsequently reviewed by our Admissions panel.
-Prospective pupils with additional needs such as dyslexia will also be reviewed by our Head of Learning Support who will confirm that any specific learning requirements your child has can be supported at Bredon.
+Prospective pupils with additional needs such as dyslexia will also be reviewed by our Director of Learning Development who will confirm that any specific learning requirements your child has can be supported at Bredon.

 Once approved by the Admissions panel, prospective pupils will be invited to complete a formal application form and send this with the registration fee to the School.
 Upon confirmation of receipt pupils will be invited to attend an interview with the Headmaster via Google Meet.
 Offers will be made following a successful interview.